SMEwintel/SMEwintel.github.io/pages/index.md

 ### Choosing private IPv4 address

-1. We need to have enough IP address for all devices (Desktop, Laptop, Mobile, etc), Class A may be good choose.
+1. We need to reserve enough IP address for all devices (Desktop, Laptop, Mobile, etc), Class A may be good choose.

-2. Pay attention to IP confiction in your environment (For example Docker may use IP address of Class B).
+2. Pay attention to potential IP confiction in your environment (Docker may use IP address of Class B, etc).

 ## Windows Active Directory